Pandya dynasty: Pandya revival (7th–10th centuries CE)

-Sendan, c.
+Kandunkon was succeeded by his son Maravarman Avanisulamani.
+His son, Sendan, c.
 620-650 CE the third king of the Pandyas of Madurai, is known for expanding his kingdom to the Chera country (western Tamil Nadu and central Kerala).
 Arikesari Maravarman, c.
 640-670 CE the fourth Pandya ruler, is known for his battles against the Pallavas of Kanchi.
 Pallava king Narasimhavarman I (r.
 630–668 CE), the famous conqueror of Badami, claimed to have defeated the Pandyas.
 Chalukya King Paramesvaravarman I "Vikramaditya" (r.
 670–700 CE) is known to have fought battles with the Pallavas, the Gangas, and probably with the Pandyas too, on the Kaveri basin.

 Kirtivarman II (r.
 744/5–55 CE), the last Chalukya king, managed to lose to his southern countries as a result of his battles with the Pandyas.
 Pandya kings Maravarman Rajasimha I (r.
-710–65 CE)and Nedunjadaiyan/Varagunavarman I (r.
+710–65 CE) and Nedunjadaiyan/Varagunavarman I (r.
 765–815 CE) threatened Pallava king Nandivarman II Pallavamalla (r.
 731–96 CE) who had managed to defeat the Gangas in c.
 760 CE.
 Varagunavarman I invaded the Pallava country and conquered the Kongu country (western Tamil Nadu) and Venadu (south Kerala).
 King Srimara Srivallabha (r.
-815–62 CE) sailed to Sri Lanka, subjugated and overpowered King Sena I, and sacked his capital Anuradhapura (the Panya invasion of Sri Lanka followed a period of vassalage).
+815–62 CE) sailed to Sri Lanka, subjugated and overpowered King Sena I, and sacked his capital Anuradhapura (the Pandya invasion of Sri Lanka followed a period of vassalage).
 However, Srimara Srivallabha was soon overpowered by Pallava king Nripatunga (r.
 859–99 CE).
 Sena II, the king of Sri Lanka, invaded the Pandya country, sacked Madurai and chose Varagunavarman II (r. c.
 862–880 CE) as the new king soon after.
 It is proposed that the start of the Kollam Era, the Kerala calendar, in 825 CE marked the liberation of Venadu from Pandya control.

 During the rule of Dantivarman (r.
 796–847 CE), the Pallava territory was reduced by the encroachment from the Pandyas from the south (and Rashtrakutas and the Telugu-Cholas from north).
 Pallava king Nandivarman III (r.
 846–69 CE) was able to defeat the Pandyas and Telugu-Cholas (and even the Rashtrakutas) with the help of the Gangas and the emerging Cholas.